 - Always make sure that the spare tire and jacking equipment are properly secured after use.
-The jack rod may be used to securely tighten the holddown bolts.
 Such items can become dangerous projectiles in an accident or sudden stop. - The T-type spare tire and small size spare tire are designed for emergency use.
 See specific instructions under the heading "Wheels and tires" in the "Do-it-yourself operations" section.